bihealth/biomedsheets/docs/source/schema_germline.rst

 The assumed setting is as follows.

 - Each bio entity is a patient/person/donor.
-- Each donor gives one normal (bio) sample (e.g., blood or saliva) and each sample has at one DNA library.
+- Each donor gives one normal (bio) sample (e.g., blood or saliva) and each sample has at least one DNA library.
 - The pedigree has to be described in a way such that all members who donated a sample are connected.
 - Within each pedigree, the flag for "affected" specifies the same genetic disease (i.e., in a polydactily family, only members affected with this phenotype are flagged as affected).